TKone7/vanpi/README.md

 # Manually installing the VanPi system

-- Get a clean install of Raspberry Pi OS Lite (Debian 11)  on a MicroSD-card - ([download here](https://www.raspberrypi.com/software/operating-systems/))
+- Get a clean install of Raspberry Pi OS Lite (Debian 10 Buster)  on a MicroSD-card - ([download here](https://www.raspberrypi.com/software/operating-systems/))

 **_On bullseye the ads script is not working out of the box!
 Use buster instead! (the installation script works on both versions)_**